microsoft/promptflow/docs/go-to-production/From cloud to local - Bring Your Own Data QnA.md

 3. Jump to the "search_question_from_indexed_docs" node, which consume the Vector Index Lookup Tool in this flow.
 Check the path of your indexed docs you specify.
 All public accessible path is supported, such as: `https://github.com/Azure/azureml-assets/tree/main/assets/promptflow/data/faiss-index-lookup/faiss_index_sample`.

    > [!NOTE]
-   > If your indexed docs is stored in the workspace bind Azure blob storage (the path in your workspace is as the screenshot below), the local consume of it need Azure authentication.
+   > If your indexed docs is the data asset in your workspace (the path in your workspace is as the screenshot below), the local consume of it need Azure authentication.
    >
    > Before run the flow, make sure you have `az login` and connect to the Azure machine learning workspace.
    >